Skim by Section

 - Cook chicken in oil then cover and let rest.

-- Chop veggies.
+- Chop chicken and veggies.

 - Assemble pitas with vegetables, feta, olives, and chicken.

-- Optional: Spread hummus on insides of pita pockets.
+Optional: Spread hummus on insides of pita pockets!

 ★ Tips & FAQS ★